Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 - Florida Atlantic's games this year have hit the over on one of four set point totals (25%).

-- Florida Atlantic is 1-0-1 against the spread and 2-0 overall in games when it records more than 29.5 points.
+- When Florida Atlantic puts up more than 29.5 points, it is 1-0-1 against the spread and 2-0 overall.

-- Florida Atlantic is 1-0-1 against the spread and 2-0 overall when the team totals more than 452.5 yards.
+- In games that Florida Atlantic churns out more than 452.5 yards, the team is 1-0-1 against the spread and 2-0 overall.

-- The Owls have turned the ball over three more times (6 total) than the Panthers have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.